Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

-We conclude this section by stating two results about how ends of $3$-manifolds can cover.
-The first is the Thurston-Canary covering theorem \cite{Canarycovering}; see Agol \cite{Agoltameness} for a proof in variable curvature.
+We begin by stating two results about how ends of $3$-manifolds can cover.
+The first is a variable curvature version of the Thurston-Canary covering theorem \cite{Canarycovering}.

-\begin{named}{Covering theorem} Let $N$ a complete 3-manifold with pinched negative curvature, finitely generated fundamental group and hyperbolic cusps and let $\pi:N\to M$ be a Riemannian covering.
-If $\CE$ is a degenerate end (without cusps) then one of the following holds: \begin{itemize} \item $M$ is closed and $S$ is a virtual fiber. \item There is a neighborhood $E\cong S\times\BR$ of $\CE$ in $N$, a degenerate end $\CE'$ of $M$ and a neighborhood $E'\cong S'\times\BR$ of $\CE'$ in $M$ such that $\pi(E)=E'$ and the restriction
+\begin{named}{The Covering Theorem} Let $N$ be a complete Riemannian 3-manifold with pinched negative curvature, finitely generated fundamental group and hyperbolic cusps and let $\pi:N\longrightarrow M$ be a Riemannian covering.
+If $\CE$ is a degenerate end (without cusps) of $N$, and $S$ is the adjacent component of a standard compact core of $N$, then either:\begin{itemize} \item $M$ is closed and $\pi$ factors as where $\pi'(S)$ is homotopic to a fiber with respect to a fibration of $M'$ over the circle. \item There is a neighborhood $E\cong S\times\BR$ of $\CE$ in $N$, a degenerate end $\CE'$ of $M$ and a neighborhood $E'\cong S'\times\BR$ of $\CE'$ in $M$ such that $\pi(E)=E'$ and the restriction

 is a finite covering. \end{itemize} \end{named}